Best Raised Bed Soil Mix — The Recipe That Actually Grows Vegetables

 Our Recommendation — And Why

-One honest caveat: the quality of your compost matters enormously in a 50/50 mix.
+One honest caveat: compost quality matters enormously in a 50/50 mix.
 Immature or “hot” compost — the kind that still smells like ammonia or gets warm when you wet it — will damage roots and burn seedlings.
 Use aged, finished compost that smells like dark earth.
 Brands I’ve used with consistent results include Coast of Maine Penobscot Blend and Charlie’s Compost.
-Bulk yard waste compost from municipal composting programs is often excellent and cheap.
+Bulk yard waste compost from municipal composting programs is often excellent and cheap — apparently most people have no idea it’s available.

 How Much Soil You Actually Need — Calculator

-The formula for cubic feet is simple: length × width × depth (all in feet).
+The formula for cubic feet is simple: length × width × depth, all measured in feet.
 A 4×8 bed at 12 inches deep is 4 × 8 × 1 = 32 cubic feet.
 To convert cubic feet to cubic yards for bulk ordering, divide by 27.

 | Bed Size | Depth | Cubic Feet Needed | Cubic Yards Needed |